joevbruno/react-training/Intro.md

 ```

 Notice, that we could say that `renderButton` is in some sense a *child* of it's parent: `render`.
 Thus, we have some sense of hierarchy with each level handling its own stuff.
-In fact, we could think of each function as a piece of our UI.
-It is a component.
+In fact, we could think of each function as a piece of our UI. *It is a component.* In fact, every piece of UI can be comprised of a single component or a group of components (and thus a hierarchy), which ultimately have a single parent.

+Components don't have to always return UI either.
+A component just needs to perform a function.
+That function could be checking permissions or getting data from an API, and then returning whatever components were passed to it!

-This kind of pure functional composition will get us a long way, but chances are we are going to need someplace to store *stateful* data about our UI.
+This kind of pure functional composition will get us a long way, but chances are we are going to need someplace to store *stateful* data about our UI too.
 Is there an error?
 Is a drawer open?
 Is that thingy being shown?

 ```